tracktownsoftware/SpreadsheetGearCodeSamples_VSCode/README.md

 This repository contains [SpreadsheetGear](https://www.spreadsheetgear.com/) code samples for .NET6 WPF, .NET6 Windows Forms, ASP.NET Core, and Jupyter Notebook applications.

 [Visual Studio Code (VSCode)](https://code.visualstudio.com/) is a source code editor for Windows, Linux and MacOS.
 This repository is based on a fork of [SpreadsheetGear/SpreadsheetGearExplorerSamples](https://github.com/SpreadsheetGear/SpreadsheetGearExplorerSamples) which was developed using Visual Studio 2022 on Windows.
-Changes include VSCode workspace files (.code-workspace) for all code samples, and new Jupyter Notebook and Python code samples.
+Changes for the folder-centric VSCode include workspace files (.code-workspace) for all code samples, and new Jupyter Notebook and Python code samples.

 **These SpreadsheetGear code samples will run in Visual Studio Code on Windows, MacOS and Linux unless *"Windows only"* is indicated.**